-5.4.4 Protection of Audit Log
+5.4.4 Audit Log Protection

 - 1. Use signature and encryption technology to store audit logs and use non-modifiable storage media. - 2.
 The private key used to sign event logs must not be used for other purposes. - 3.
 The audit system's private key shall have security protection measures. - 4.
 The audit logs must be kept in a secure location.